 Kenneth MacMillan: a national celebration

 It has been 25 years since Kenneth MacMillan died of a heart attack backstage at the Royal Opera House during a revival of his ballet Mayerling.
 Since then, his reputation has been rehabilitated and the Royal Ballet has resumed its high status as one of the world’s foremost companies.
 He choreographed 60 works, but over time the ones to have entered the international canon are the three-act, evening length, story-ballets Romeo and Juliet and Manon.
-At his best, his work is celebrated as requiring raw intensity and mature acting skills of his dancers.
+At his best, his work is celebrated for the raw intensity and mature acting skills it requires of his dancers.
 He mixes psychological realism and naturalistic movement with technical accomplishment in ways that audiences find exhilarating and dangerous.
 Says the dancer Sarah Lamb, ‘It never feels like a reproduction on stage, but as if it’s actually happening.
 I can put so much of myself into a performance that afterwards, when the curtain has gone down, I can find it difficult to return back to myself.
 A part of me has been left behind on the stage.’

 Kenneth MacMillan: A National Celebration was a short season of one-act ballets performed at the Royal Opera House by all 5 of Britain’s major ballet companies (18-27 Oct/1 Nov).
 The retrospective shared the spoils of British ballet’s artistic heritage.
 It allowed for a reconsideration according to contemporary standards of MacMillan pieces that are rarely performed nowadays.
 It also allowed dancers from companies other than the Royal to tackle MacMillan and to perform on stage at ROH.
 In so doing, it showcased the breadth of the nation’s dancing talent to London audiences.
 The season was the inspiration of Kevin O’Hare, the Artistic Director of the Royal Ballet: artistic integrity plus commercial viability, the best of contemporary ballet company practice.